-For example, if you are looking for a way to access American Airlines, Delta or United lounges while also earning miles on your purchases, you can sign-up for the Citi / AAdvantage Executive World Elite Mastercard, Delta SkyMiles® Reserve American Express Card or United MileagePlus Club Card.
+For example, if you are looking for a way to access American Airlines, Delta or United lounges while also earning miles on your purchases, you can sign up for the Citi® / AAdvantage® Executive World Elite Mastercard® or Delta SkyMiles® Reserve American Express Card.

 If you’re new to airport lounges, the American Express® Green Card* could be a good entry-level option thanks to its annual credit of up to $100 at LoungeBuddy, which allows you to book one-time lounge access.
 The card carries an annual fee of $150 and the credits included should be enough to get you lounge access two to three times per year, depending on which lounges you book.

-However, perhaps the most lucrative card for lounge access is The Platinum Card® from American Express.
-Not only does this card include access to plush Centurion and International American Express lounges, but you’ll also enjoy access to the entire Priority Pass network, Escape lounges, and Delta Sky Club.
-The Platinum card charges a steep $550 annual fee, but its travel perks are incomparable.
+Perhaps the most lucrative card for lounge access, however, is The Platinum Card® from American Express.
+Not only does this card include access to plush Centurion and International American Express lounges, you’ll also enjoy access to the entire Priority Pass network, Escape lounges, and Delta Sky Club.
+The Platinum card charges a steep $695 annual fee, but its travel perks are incomparable.